-Depression is a significantly debilitating mental health disorder, affecting 16.1 million American adults in 2015, this according to the National Institute of Mental Health (NIMH).
+Depression is a significantly debilitating mental health disorder, affecting more than 16.1 million American adults.
 For most people, depression is a one-time occurrence, but a few of us end up facing several relapses of depressive symptoms, a condition known as major recurrent depression.

-Recurrent depression is a very severe and challenging type of depression to treat.
+Recurrent depression is a severe and challenging type of depression to treat.

 A person suffering from recurrent depression may experience the following symptoms:

-People who suffer from recurrent depression tend to suffer from symptoms that tend to resolve on their own.
-These people usually feel normal on most days and behave ordinarily for days, weeks or months before showing signs of another depressive episode.
+People who suffer from recurrent depression tend to suffer from symptoms that resolve on their own.
+These people usually feel normal most days and behave ordinarily for days, weeks or months before showing signs of another depressive episode.

 But the depression always returns.
-Untreated major recurrent depression can result in worsening symptoms and an increased risk of suicide, increasing with each episode, this according to one 2013 report in the journal, PLoS One.
+Untreated major recurrent depression can result in worsening symptoms and an increased risk of suicide, which can increase with each episode.

 What Triggers Recurring Depression?

-Anyone who suffered from depression is susceptible to recurrence.
+Anyone who suffers from depression is susceptible to recurrence.
 Traumatic life experiences can trigger a recurrent episode of depression.